History of the Catholic Church in France: World War II

-After the war, the Church tried to publish some more or less official explanations and acts of repentance on how it lived through the Occupation.
-In 1947, Archbishop-Coadjutor of Cambrai Arch.
+After the war, the Church attempted to publish various official explanations and acts of repentance regarding its experiences during the Occupation.
+In 1947, the archbishop-coadjutor of the Cambrai Archdiocese.
 Guerry, former secretary of the ACA, sought to justify the silence of the years 1940 and 1941 on the status of Jews.
 In 1995, about 85 bishops, priests and French religious were honored by the Yad Vashem medal, which recognizes the "Righteous Among the Nations".
-In his book on the deportation of Jews from France, completed in 1985, Serge Klarsfeld raised awareness on the role of Catholics in the rescue of Jews which was considered much more significant than previously thought.
+In his 1985 book on the deportation of Jews from France, Serge Klarsfeld raised awareness of the role of Catholics in the rescue of Jews, which was considered much more significant than previously thought.